Osiris-zou/CMQS-DEIM/docs/environment.md

 # Environment Reproducibility

-`environment.yml` and `requirements.txt` describe the reference software stack supplied with this repository.
-They are intentionally conservative because an exact historical package freeze was not present in the source archive used to construct this release.
+The exact historical package freeze used for the reported experiments was not preserved.
+The provided `environment.yml` and `requirements.txt` therefore describe a compatible reference software stack rather than an exact frozen environment.

+For future reruns and software releases, the complete environment should be exported from the training machine and reviewed to remove private paths or credentials before publication.

 Before creating an archival GitHub/Zenodo release, export the actual environment used for the reported runs: